rocketacademy/fundamentals-lite-docs/course-logistics/post-course/bootcamp-admission-criteria.md

 # 🚂 Bootcamp Admission Criteria

-Coding Basics is a pre-requisite for Software Engineering Bootcamp (SEB).
-Basics section leaders will share feedback with students each class on their progress.
-By the end of Basics, students should know whether they have met the criteria to join SEB.
+Coding Fundamentals is a pre-requisite for Software Engineering Bootcamp (SEB).
+Fundamentals section leaders will share feedback with students each class on their progress.
+By the end of Fundamentals, students should know whether they have met the criteria to join SEB.

-In general, the criteria to pass Basics and join Bootcamp are the following.
+In general, the criteria to pass Fundamentals and join Bootcamp are the following.

-1. Completion and submission of the 3 projects in Basics
+1. Completion and submission of the 3 projects in Fundamentals
 2. Demonstrated improvement between each of the 3 projects based on section leader feedback
 3. Pass [Rocket's Video Application](bootcamp-video-application.md)